Follow the Footsteps of George Washington

 Next, drive north into Perkasie to visit the Pearl S. Buck House, former home of Pulitzer-Prize winning author, writer and humanitarian Pearl S. Buck.
 She’s the author of The Good Earth and she was referred to as the “bridge between the civilizations of East and West” by Richard Nixon.
 Here you can also see gifts and letters from Nixon, John F. Kennedy, and Eleanor Roosevelt.

-Head to Quakertown to stop by Liberty Hall.
+Lastly, head to Quakertown to stop by Liberty Hall.
 This historic brick building is believed to be one of the overnight hiding spots for the Liberty Bell when it was on its way to Allentown to be hidden from the British on September 23, 1777.
 Traditionally, the Liberty Bell would ring for the deaths of presidents.

 End your day with dinner at McCoole’s at the Historic Red Lion Inn, a former meeting place for the organizers of the Fries Rebellion, one of three tax-related rebellions of the 18th century.
 John Fries, leader of the rebellion, was tried for treason and pardoned by John Adams in this same town.